FutureMarkRwanda/BA_Notes/Networking/Router_Security_Configuration_Notes.md

 - SSH requires a hostname, domain name, RSA keys, and `login local` for username-based authentication.
 - `exec-timeout 5 0` sets a 5-minute idle timeout; `0 0` disables it.

-Scenario: A corporate network secures a router with SSH access, encrypted passwords, and a MOTD banner to deter unauthorized access while allowing admin management.
+A corporate network secures a router with SSH access, encrypted passwords, and a MOTD banner to deter unauthorized access while allowing admin management.

 ---